Zehelein/pg-transactional-outbox/lib/README.md

 interface for different scenarios you can use either existing code or write your custom implementations.

-## Concurrency strategy

-The outbox and inbox listeners process messages that are stored in their corresponding tables.
-When they process the messages, you can influence the level of concurrency of the listeners.
-The default concurrency controller will use a mutex to guarantee sequential message processing.
-There are the following pre-build ones but you can also write your own:

-- `createFullConcurrencyController` - this controller allows the parallel processing of messages without guarantees on the processing order.
-- `createMutexConcurrencyController` - this controller guarantees sequential message processing across all messages.
-- `createSemaphoreConcurrencyController` - this controller allows the processing of messages in parallel up to a configurable number.
-- `createDiscriminatingMutexConcurrencyController` - this controller enables
-  sequential message processing based on a specified discriminator.
-This could be the message type or some other (calculated) value.
-The controller still guarantees sequential message processing but only across messages with the same discriminator.
-- `createMultiConcurrencyController` - this is a combined concurrency controller.
-You can define which of the above controllers should be used for different kinds of messages.

 ## Message processing client strategy

 Messages are processed in a database transaction that verifies from the